 This guy is a pack animal, and whilst he loves to be in the company of other animals, his Malamute genetics can sometimes mean he is less tolerant of other dogs.
 However, with effective socialization and the sociable Husky influence, he will more often than not happily coexist with other household pets.

 Because he comes from pack animal parentage, he will crave a strong pack leader in order to feel happy.
-As his master you must take this role, otherwise he will feel the need to fulfil this role himself which often leads to a whole host of behavioral problems.
+As his master you must take this role, otherwise, he will feel the need to fulfill this role himself which often leads to a whole host of behavioral problems.